sumcoinlabs/php-sumcoinrpc/.github/ISSUE_TEMPLATE/bug_report.md

 **Cryptocurrency**
 Describe used software and network:
-* Software: Bitcoin Core v0.17.0
+* Software: Sumcoin Core v0.16.0
 * Network: mainnet or testnet

 **Environment**